Rama Ramanathan

 Rama Ramanathan (born 1964) is an Indian politician from the All India Anna Dravida Munnetra Kazhagam who served as a Member of the Tamil Nadu Legislative Assembly for Kumbakonam from 1991 to 1996.He was a staunch loyalist of AIADMK Supremo J. Jayalalithaa.
-He announced in public that he will only marry if J.Jayalalitha becomes chief minister and he becomes M.L.A.
-He contested and lost assembly elections from kumbakonam constituency under aiadmk ticket in 1996, 2001, 2006,2011 elections.
+He contested and lost assembly elections from kumbakonam constituency under IADMKt in 1996, 2001, 2006,2011 elections.
 In 2011 he lost by a margin of 1000 votes to G.Anbalagan of DMK.

-He is Currently Kumbakonam Town Secretary of All India Anna Dravida Munnetra Kazhagam..
+He is Currently Kumbakonam Town Secretary of All India Anna Dravida Munnetra Kazhagam.